zxyhhh/diy/soloday_yinsi.md

 If you have any questions, requests, or suggestions about this Privacy Policy or SoloDay's data practices, please contact:

-- Developer name: please add before publishing
+- Developer name: soloapp
-- Contact email: please add before publishing
+- Contact email: zxyhdream@gmail.com
 - App name: SoloDay

 We will make reasonable efforts to respond after receiving your request.